genemine/CrossIsoFun/README.md

 python CrossIsoFun.py --train_feature ./data_demo/train_feature/ --test_feature ./data_demo/test_feature/ --train_label ./data_demo/train_label/ --output ./data_demo/output/
 ```

 With this command, you can straightforwardly implement and apply CrossIsoFun.
 It will first train a model and then make predictions on the demo data.
-Specifically, the input for the script includes four directories:
+Specifically, the inputs for the script include the names of four directories:

 ['./data_demo/train_feature/'](./data_demo/train_feature/) contains feature files for the training dataset, including `iso_expr.txt`, `iso_seqdm.txt`, `iso_gene.txt`, and `train_isoform_list.txt`.
 Specifically:
 - `iso_expr.txt` contains the expression profiles of isoforms in the training set.
 - `iso_seqdm.txt` contains the sequence features of isoforms in the training set.
 - `iso_gene.txt` records the mapping relationships between isoforms and genes in the training set.
-- `train_isoform_list.txt` lists the isoforms used as training samples
+- `train_isoform_list.txt` lists the isoforms used as training samples.

 ['./data_demo/train_labels/']('./data_demo/train_labels/') contains files providing information about the GO annotations used as labels, including `num_GO_map.txt`, and the `goterms/` directory.
 Specifically:
-- `num_GO_map.txt` records the mapping from GO terms to their indices in the experiment
+- `num_GO_map.txt` records the mapping from GO terms to their indices in the experiment.
-- The `goterms/` directory contains the files listing the genes annotated to the GO terms. e.g. `GO_0000278.txt` provides a list genes annotated to GO:0000278.
+- The `goterms/` directory contains the files listing the genes annotated to the GO terms. e.g., `GO_0000278.txt` provides a list of genes annotated to GO:0000278.

-['./data_demo/test_feature/'](./data_demo/train_feature/) contains feature files for the testing dataset, including `iso_expr.txt`, `iso_seqdm.txt`, `iso_gene.txt`, and `train_isoform_list.txt`.
+['./data_demo/test_feature/'](./data_demo/train_feature/) contains feature files for the testing dataset, including `iso_expr.txt`, `iso_seqdm.txt`, `iso_gene.txt`, and `test_isoform_list.txt`.
 Specifically:
 - `iso_expr.txt` contains the expression profiles of isoforms in the testinging set.
 - `iso_seqdm.txt` contains the sequence features of isoforms in the testinging set.
 - `iso_gene.txt` records the mapping relationships between isoforms and genes in the testinging set.
-- `train_isoform_list.txt` lists the isoforms used as testing samples
+- `test_isoform_list.txt` lists the isoforms used as testing samples.

 ['./data_demo/output/'](./data_demo/output/) is the directory used to store the output file `iso_score.txt`.
 Specifically, `iso_score.txt` is a matrix containing the prediction scores obtained from CrossIsoFun.
-Each row of the matrix corresponds to an isoform and each column corresponds to a GO term (function). e.g. X<sub>ij</sub> denotes the predicted probability that isoform i is annotated to the GO term j.
+Each row of the matrix corresponds to an isoform and each column corresponds to a GO term (function). e.g., X<sub>ij</sub> denotes the predicted probability that isoform i is annotated to the GO term j.

 ## 6. Contact
 If any questions, please do not hesitate to contact me at: